 After stepping outside the main gate house, visitors will be greeted with a sprawling and well-manicured front garden, which feature seasonal blooms and a small side garden with over 45 varieties of herbs scenting the air.
 The centerpiece of this display is a white Carrara marble fountain, inspired by Elizabethan times.

-The small, shaded paths that lead from the individual gardens are named after the species that are planted there, such as the Rhododendron Walk or the Uppowoc, or Tobacco, Walk.
-Like all areas of the gardens, the pine-needle covered paths feature seasonal blooms, from bright red and pink camellias in the winter to striking hydrangeas of all colors in the summer.
+The small, shaded paths that lead from the individual gardens are named after the species that are planted there, such as the Rhododendron Walk or the Hornbeam Walk.
+Like all areas of the gardens, the paths feature seasonal blooms, from bright red and pink camellias in the winter to striking hydrangeas of all colors in the summer.
 Continue strolling, and you'll also encounter the Fragrance walk, which not only features a number of sweet-smelling blossoms, but also passes several of the gardens' active greenhouses.

 Guarded just a few yards away by a towering Queen Elizabeth I statue, visitors will find the almost hidden Queen's Rose Garden, which was added in 1976 and honors Queen Elizabeth II.
 In this charming small parcel, which is lined with cobble-stone walls, dozens of roses border a 500 year old sundial donated from the original Whitney collection.
 Here, visitors can literally stop and smell the roses, or at least admire them, including an English rose bush that was donated to the gardens by Queen Elizabeth II herself, and originally comes from the royal rose garden at Windsor Castle.